huskyroboticsteam/Resurgence/README.md

 b) Create a shared folder (shared between your computer and VM) and clone the project there.
 Then use an editor to edit the files on your machine and run them within the VM.

 c) Set up the VM as an ssh server (pretty easy) and run VSCode on your machine (not the VM) using the [remote development](https://code.visualstudio.com/docs/remote/ssh) feature.
+> For the sake of convenience, we also recommend SSHing into UTM via VSCode's Remote SSH feature.
+[More info can be found here](https://arteen.linux.ucla.edu/ssh-into-utm-vm.html).
+> Remember to run `sudo apt-get install -y openssh-server`.

 Of these, (c) probably has the most convenient/usable setup, while (a) is probably the least work.